deadsy/pycs/docs/debug_itf.md

  * The STLinkV2 interface is supported directly by PyCS.
  * STLinkV2 is commonly built-in to ST development boards.
- * It is also available as a stand-alone USB dongle E.g. https://www.adafruit.com/products/2548
+ * It is also available as a stand-alone USB dongle.
+E.g. https://www.adafruit.com/products/2548
- * STLinkV2 can be used with any Cortex-M chip - not just ST chips.
+ * STLinkV2 can be used with any Cortex-M chip, not just ST chips.

 Note: STLinkV2 provides no direct support for 16-bit read and writes.
-This is occasionally an issue.
+This can be an issue.
-E.g.- writing to flash on certain ST parts.
+E.g. writing to flash on certain ST parts.
 In these cases the read/write must be done using assembly language routines that are downloaded to device RAM and run from there.

 ## CMSIS-DAP